 Takoyaki is another popular try which are the balls made up of flour and butter filled with octopus, ginger and green onion.

-Enjoy the next day at Universal Studios!
+Spend the entire next day at Universal Studios Japan!
 We had so much fun wandering around the theme park.
 The park is made up of movie themed areas for some of the best blockbuster hollywood hits.
 Each area has endless fun, rides, eats and fun souvenir stalls.

-The other attractions included Spiderman, Harry Potter world, Jurassic park and other movie themed areas, each having their own rides.
+The other attractions included Spiderman, Harry Potter world, Jurassic park and other movie themed areas, each having their own rides at the Universal Studios Japan.
 The best ride in our opinion, which also surprised us was was attack on Titan XR where you’re immersed into virtual reality, wearing goggles, whilst on a crazy rollercoaster – Insane but AMAZING!
 For safety (obvious) reasons we were not allowed cameras on the rides, and so you will just need to experience these for yourselves!